Lara’s Story (the Long Version)

 Ah, but wait for it….

-But I have learned this isn’t really about nerves.
-It is about the life you choose to make, in spite of the pain, or even in relation to it.
-There are always variables we cannot control - but no matter what, we do have control over other variables.
-So what do you choose to do with the agency you do have?
-And, as Mary Oliver asks, “what will you do with your one wild and precious life?”
+But this isn’t really about nerves.
+It is about the life you choose to make, in spite of any pain, or even in relation to it.
+There will always be variables we cannot control in life - but we do have some control.

 "True self, when violated, will always resist us, sometimes at great cost, holding our lives in check until we honor its truth."